Leyland Olympian: Leyland sale

 In 1988, Leyland was purchased by Volvo, who only continued with the Olympian and Lynx due to the vast number of outstanding orders.
 More buses also went to Dublin Bus, London Transport, China Motor Bus and Hong Kong Citybus.

 The completion of the final orders from a fire-stricken Strathclyde Buses, Dublin Bus, China Motor Bus, Citybus and Singapore Bus Services saw the discontinuation of the Leyland Olympian, with the last delivered to Singapore Bus Services and the plant in Workington closed in 1993.

 The Leyland Olympian was superseded by the Volvo Olympian, with the existing chassis retained and a Volvo TD102KF engine replacing the Gardner engine option.
-It remained in production until 2000.
+The Volvo Olympian remained in production until 2000.